Tracing Japanese History via

 The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement

 One of the component parts of this World Heritage site is the National Museum of Western Art in Taito Ward, Tokyo.
-Of the works by the Paris-based architect Le Corbusier (1887-1965), seventeen buildings in seven countries (France, Japan, Germany, Switzerland, Belgium, Argentina, and India) are registered in this World Cultural Heritage site.
+Of the works by the Paris-based architect Le Corbusier (1887-1965), seventeen buildings in seven countries (France, Japan, Germany, Switzerland, Belgium, Argentina, and India) are included in this World Cultural Heritage site.